4 min read

 Organizations are equipping their medics with telehealth tools and empowering them to reach out to their medical directors or other physicians on-call for telehealth.
 Once on-scene, the medic can do an initial assessment of the patient and then initiate a telehealth call with a physician.
 They can allow the physician to see the patient and describe their own analysis, and from there, the medic and physician can work together to determine the best course of action for the patient.

-This helps facilitate treatment-in-place, which can help cut down on transports, saving medics time and hospitals beds.
+This helps facilitate treatment-in-place, which can help cut down on transports, saving medics time and hospital beds.
 It also enables a more comprehensive and accurate flow of information between providers, ensuring that patients receive the highest level of quality care.

 Staffing shortages make it difficult to effectively meet the needs of the community.
 However, one thing that can help manage call volume is improving the overall health of the community.
 And yes, community paramedics can help work toward this goal by leveraging telehealth.